The LIGO Laboratory Award for Excellence in Detector Characterization and Calibration

 - Note that stronger nominations tend to focus on a single project or theme.

-The letter of support (suggested length 1-1.5 pages) should be submitted by the nominator (a senior LSC member) and address:
+The letter of support (suggested length 1-1.5 pages) should be submitted by a senior LSC member and address:

 - The nominee's or nominees' individual contributions to the nominated project

-- The impact and significance of the nominated project to the LIGO Scientific Collaboration and the broader fields of physics, astrophysics, and astronomy.
+- The impact and significance of the nominated project to the LIGO Scientific Collaboration, and to the broader fields of physics, astrophysics, and astronomy.
+Stronger letters tend to articulate impact in detail.
 For example: As a result of this work, the LVK collaboration was able to report more confident detections; conduct an astrophysical analysis for the first time; achieve the unprecedented sensitivity required to probe new physics; etc.

-- Please take care to account for unconscious bias in letter writing; we advise you to uniformly avoid referring to nominees by their first name.
-Here is a helpful guide on avoiding gender bias in letters that has some generally applicable suggestions.
+- Nominee(s) should arrange for only one letter of support, although letters may be co-signed by more than one supporting senior LSC member.
+Please take care to account for unconscious biases in letter writing.
+For example, here is a helpful guide on avoiding gender bias in letters that also has some generally applicable suggestions.